National Defense Education Act: Cause and purpose

 The NDEA was influenced by the Soviet launch of the satellite Sputnik on October 4, 1957.
 U.S. citizens feared that education in the USSR was superior to that in the United States, and Congress reacted by adding the act to bring U.S. schools up to speed.

+While Sputnik was the major immediate cause for getting the NDEA passed, other factors also influenced its formation.
+One reason for its creation can be connected to the President’s Commission on Higher Education of 1947, titled Higher Education for American Democracy.
+This commission aimed to have more American men and women attend higher education programs and graduate from 4-year colleges and universities.
+In the long term, the NDEA was intended to be used in tandem with other educational programs created by the federal government.

 The year 1957 also coincided with an acute shortage of mathematicians in the United States.
 The electronic computer created a demand for mathematicians as programmers and it also shortened the lead time between the development of a new mathematical theory and its practical application, thereby making their work more valuable.
 The United States could no longer rely on European refugees for all of its mathematicians, though they remained an important source, so it had to drastically increase the domestic supply.
 At the time, "mathematics" was interpreted as pure mathematics rather than applied mathematics.
 The problem in the 1950s and 1960s was that industry, including defense, was absorbing the mathematicians who were also needed at high schools and universities training the next generation.
 At the university level, even more recently, there have been years when it was difficult to hire applied mathematicians and computer scientists because of the rate that industry was absorbing them.